 What You Need to Know About Rotary Spreaders

 Rotary spreaders are a very efficient way to spread fertilizer on your field.
-With late summer fertilizer applications nearing, let’s make sure to avoid mistakes like the one below by reviewing these rotary spreader basics.
+Avoid mistakes like the one below by reviewing these rotary spreader basics.

-While the spreader settings are also on the fertilizer bag, it is a good idea to calibrate your spreader for accuracy.
+While the spreader settings are also on the fertilizer bag, calibrating your spreader for accuracy is a good idea.
 Factors affecting spreader settings for calibration, which may not be on the bag, include walking speed, age and condition of the spreader, quality and consistency of the product, the operator, and similar conditions.
 For instance, a typical walking speed is 3 or 4 miles per hour, but everyone’s walking speed is different, so you need to account for that when calibrating.
-Also, older spreaders may have different spreader settings due to continue use and wear.
+Also, older spreaders may have different settings due to continuing use and wear.

 Before you start fertilizing

-Measure the field, determine the amount of fertilizer needed and calibrate your spreader.
-Always read the fertilizer label for a reference on the amount of fertilizer needed.
+Measure the field, determine the amount of fertilizer needed, and calibrate your spreader.
+Always read the fertilizer label to reference the amount of fertilizer needed.

 How to start

 When beginning to spread fertilizer on your field, make a perimeter pass around it.
 Next, find a starting point and break the field down into sections.
-Outline one section with fertilizer and then spread the rest of the section in a back and forth motion.
-The back and forth motion creates a pattern.
+Outline one section with fertilizer and then spread the rest in a back-and-forth motion.
+The back-and-forth motion creates a pattern.
 Continue outlining and laying a pattern on the remaining field sections.

 Filling a spreader with the product